tensorflow/tensorflow/tensorflow/lite/g3doc/android/acceleration_service.md

 #### CPU acceleration configuration

-Create the CPU acceleration as follow:
+Create the CPU acceleration as follows:

 ```
 AccelerationConfig accelerationConfig = new CpuAccelerationConfig.Builder()